 People have access to specialist equipment in a timely manner to meet their assessed need.

-Drinks are offered throughout the day and when required, people's intake is monitored to ensure their assessed needs are being met.
+Drinks are offered throughout the day and when required people's intake is monitored to ensure their assessed needs are being met.
+Snacks are offered outside of mealtimes and are available any time of day upon request.